Top 30 AWS Interview Questions and Answers

 Consider your cloud infra resources like cattle, not as pets.
 You use servers, databases, storage, use them, once they get outdated decommission them and deploy new updated versions.

-Security of the cloud is in customers hand, whereas security of the cloud is AWS responsibility.
+Security of the cloud is in the customer's hand, whereas the security of the cloud is AWS responsibility.

 Instead of going to AWS why can’t I opt for OpenStack cloud?
 What are the pros and cons?